eclipse-thingweb/kotlin-wot/README.md

 }
 ```

-In **Kotlin-WoT**, you can easily configure the protocols through which a **Thing** should be exposed by specifying the appropriate protocol servers when creating the `Servient`.
+In **kotlin-wot**, you can easily configure the protocols through which a **Thing** should be exposed by specifying the appropriate protocol servers when creating the `Servient`.
 The `Servient` acts as the core orchestrator, managing both the exposure and interaction of Things across various protocols.

 ### Configuring Protocols for Exposure